 How did we miss the boat?
 Because we ignored all the other activities that happened in and around our content.
 After all, they can’t be that interested if they don’t want to fill out a form, right?

-If one of the business goals is reaching diverse members of a buying group, enabling self-education becomes highly important.
+If one of the business goals is reaching diverse buying group members, enabling self-education becomes highly important.
 Marketers need to offer content that suits a variety of personas that could make up a buying group – not just the ICP.
-This mix of content should balance gated and ungated, high-level, and in-depth, text and visual, static, and interactive content, and cover each stage of the imagined purchase process.
+This mix of content should balance gated and ungated, high-level and in-depth, text and visual, static and interactive content, and cover each stage of the imagined purchase process.
 And clearly, we want to deliver that content in customer-desired channels.

 Now we arrive at the third challenge for marketers: tying together content interactions of the group as a whole.
 Not easy when you consider that members of the buying group may share information or browse anonymously and avoid identifying themselves.

 Let’s explore how to overcome those challenges with early demand data.

 Once high-value outcomes are realized, where do we go from there?